 The ultimate man

 Who has cut off rebirth.
-Until the Absolute is known: “Death is certain for the born.
-Rebirth is certain for the dead” (Bhagavad Gita 2:27).
-But once Knowing arises, rebirth is permanently ended.
+Until the Absolute is known: “Of the born, death is certain; of the dead, birth is certain” (Bhagavad Gita 2:27).
+But once perfect Knowing arises, rebirth is permanently ended.

 And cast away all desire.
 Nirvana being total fulfillment, desire is completely impossible to the Knower.